Brownley Confectionery Building

 The Brownley Confectionery Building is an historic structure located in Downtown Washington, D.C.
 The architectural firm of Porter & Lockie designed the building, which is one of the last Art Deco commercial buildings in the downtown area.
 The limestone façade features aluminum spandrel panels.
+Completed in 1932, the first floor operated as an air-conditioned retail space with a kitchen and bakery.

 It was listed on the National Register of Historic Places in 1994.

+Brownley's, Inc., established at 1205 G Street, NW, Washington, DC in 1904, operated several candy and confectionery stores.